xz0127/tp/docs/DeveloperGuide.md

 `[written by: Yang Yue]`

-The mark done feature allows users to mark a specific appointment in the address book as done using `d/` tag and `t/` tag to specify the appointment at a certain time slot.
+The mark done feature allows users to mark a specific appointment in the address book as done using `APPT_INDEX` to specify the appointment in the list of appointments.

 #### 1.1 Implementation
-Command: `done d/DATE t/TIME`
+Command: `done APPT_INDEX`

 Example Usage:
-* `done d/Monday t/9am`
+* `done 1`
-* `done d/12-12-2020 t/12pm`
+* `done 4`

 The mark appointments as Done feature is facilitated by the `DoneCommand`, which extends the abstract class `Command`, and the `DoneCommandParser`, which implements the `Parser` interface.
 Both of these classes are part of the `Logic` component.